-Various tumors can be found in the uterus, which are usually benign.
+Various tumors can be found in the uterus, most of which are usually benign.
 Among the most important are:

 - Uterine fibroids

-- is because endometrial tissue, which lines the uterus, develops in the muscular wall of the uterus.
-This pathology is going to cause a thickening of the uterus.
+- endometrial tissue, which lines the uterus, develops in the muscular wall of the uterus.
+This pathology causes a thickening of the uterus.

 - Uterine polyps

-- is endometrial tissue that comes out of the uterine cavity.
-They're quite sensitive to estrogen.
+- endometrial tissue that comes out of the uterine cavity.
+These polyps are quite sensitive to estrogen.

-Despite all the factors mentioned, there are others that also cause diseases that cause female infertility.
+In addition to all the factors mentioned, there are also others that can cause diseases resulting in female infertility.
 They are detailed below:

 These antibodies can be found in the sperm itself, in seminal plasma, or even in cervical mucus.